rockset/rockbench/README.md

 batches of fixed size to a database and also calculate and report the data latency by querying the database at fixed intervals.

-The goal for rockbench: have a representative way to generate reallife event data with the following characteristics:
+The goal for rockbench: have a representative way to generate real life event data with the following characteristics:

 - Streaming Writes: records are written in streaming fashion
 - Nested Objects: records have nested objects with arrays of nested objects inside it